RecycleMania at University of Richmond

 After the zero waste game, volunteers will sort recyclable, compostable, and landfill waste to assess how much was diverted from the landfill.
 Sign up here if you would like to volunteer.

-Bring old electronics, computers, hard drives, batteries, and more to be properly disposed of at the University’s annual e-waste event.
+Bring old electronics, computers, hard drives, and more to be properly disposed of at the University’s annual e-waste event.

 Sustainability & Art Gallery Talk